cicsdev/cics-java-liberty-springboot-transactions/blog/Blog.md

     }
 ```

+TODO: does this deploy information need to be earlier in Section #2????
 Go ahead and use Gradle or Maven to rebuild you project now.
 If you are deploying through a CICS bundle project, copy and paste the generated WAR over the previous version of the WAR in the CICS bundle project, and redeploy the project to zFS.
 Once the project is uploaded, disable and re-enable the CICS bundle.
 If you chose to deploy with an `<application...>` element and have `<applicationMonitoring...>` active, when you upload a new version of the WAR, Liberty will stop the application and restart it at the new version - otherwise you can restart the server to pick-up changes.

 To drive our two new methods, use a browser as before, but this time request the `/STcommit` and `/STrollback` end-points.
 You will be greeted by each request, and the TSQ called 'EXAMPLE' will be updated.